saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 ### Factor Model for Covariance Estimation: Enhancing Robustness

 The foundation of any robust portfolio optimization lies in an accurate and stable estimate of the asset covariance matrix ($\Sigma$).
-Traditional empirical covariance matrices, directly calculated from historical returns, suffer from significant noise, especially when the number of assets approaches or exceeds the number of historical observations.
+Traditional empirical covariance matrices, directly calculated from historical returns, suffer from significant noise, especially when dealing with a large number of assets or limited observations.
 This can lead to volatile optimization results and portfolios that are not truly diversified.

 To overcome this, we adopt a **single-factor model** based on Principal Component Analysis (PCA).
 The core idea is that asset returns are driven by a small number of common (systematic) factors plus idiosyncratic (asset-specific) risk.
 The covariance matrix is then reconstructed using this factor structure: